 reflect on the limits of what is acceptable in academic research;

-understand the roles of ethics, integrity, statistics, publication, and creativity in academic research.
+understand the roles of ethics, integrity, statistics, and publication in academic research;

 Mode of instruction